Top 10 Malaga Shopping Spots

 Top tip – January and July sales are especially good at El Corte Inglés when almost everything in the shop has a discount.

-Time out – head for the Gourmet Experience on the top floor for a choice of tapas and meals to take out on to the rooftop balcony with good views of Malaga Cathedral.
+Time out – head for the Gourmet Experience on the top floor for a choice of tapas and meals to take out on to the rooftop balcony with great vistas of Malaga Cathedral and the city centre from the viewpoint.

 Located northwest of the bus and train stations, and about 15 minutes’ walk from Calle Larios, this 2-storey shopping centre has all the usual Spanish brands plus Malaga’s only Primark and Dunnes Stores.
-The mall is currently coming to the end of a major facelift (May 2019).
+The mall had a recent total facelift and is brighter and lighter as a result.
+Restaurants are on the upper floor.

 Top tip – give this a miss on Saturday afternoons when crowds flock to these Malaga shops.